DataGomes/TopicAI/README.md

 # Report Generator

-This library generates reports based on scientific literature queries using Scopus, Voyage AI, and Together AI.
+This library generates reports based on scientific literature queries using Scopus, Voyage AI, and Anthropic Claude.

 ## Installation